Workforce IAM Project Planning

 Request / Approval

-Define service catalog structure.
-Define how the catalog be organized?
-OpenIAM provides a nested categorization structure so that users can easily find their applications.
+Define how the catalog should be organized?
+While OpenIAM provides a default categorization structure, it should be modified to align with your organization.
+OpenIAM supports a nested categorization structure so that users can easily find their applications.
 Example of a categorization structure is shown below.

 - Enterprise applications

 - Sales and Marketing

 Define applications or services for each category above

 Similar to the lists created earlier for automated provisioning, create a list which shows the applications, where they will appear in the catalog, and if there are approver.
 The file structure shown below is supported by a synchronization script shown in the developer guide.
 If you have many applications, this will save your time.